-Cuts to government spending have not only cost the economy some £100 billion in terms of lost gross income, 16 they have also weakened the social infrastructure that communities rely on and pulled the social safety net from under people.
+Cuts to government spending have not only cost the economy some £100 billion in terms of lost gross income, 13 they have also weakened the social infrastructure that communities rely on and pulled the social safety net from under people.
 Repairing the damage will require a radical new approach.

-We need Universal Basic Services (UBS) to ensure everyone has the basics they need for a decent quality of life.
-The ambition of UBS is to improve the quality and reach of existing universal services such as healthcare and education, and to extend this into areas such as social care, childcare and public transport that are critical to improving people's wellbeing and where there is a strong case for collective provision.
+We need a new settlement for public services to ensure everyone has the basics they need for a decent quality of life.
+The ambition should be to improve the quality and reach of existing universal services such as healthcare and education, and to extend this principle into areas such as social care, childcare and public transport that are critical to improving people's wellbeing and where there is a strong case for collective provision.

-UBS must come hand in glove with a watertight income protection system, as outlined above, that provides a minimum income floor below which no one can fall.
-The services within UBS represent a 'social wage', providing essentials that people would otherwise have to pay for.
-They are part of our 'social infrastructure' and should be treated as an investment that yields social, environmental and economic benefits.
-This approach is closely aligned with the UN's Sustainable Development Goals and is a crucial strategy for realising them.
+Universal Basic Services (UBS) must come hand in glove with a watertight income protection system, as outlined above, that provides a minimum income floor below which no one can fall.
+The basket of services within UBS represent a 'social wage', providing essentials that people would otherwise have to pay for.
+They are part of our 'social infrastructure' and should be treated as an investment that vields social, environmental and economic benefits.
+This approach is closely aligned with the UN's Sustainable Development Goals, to which the UK is already committed, and is a crucial strategy for realising them.

 - Total spending on public services in the UK is around one percentage point below the average for the rest of the EU.
 As a first step towards UBS, the net annual resources going into collectivised service provision should be expanded to align the UK with this average by one percentage point of GDP within three years, or approximately £24 billion in 2022/23 terms.
 This is in addition to the commitments made by the Chancellor at the last spending round, which only reversed around one-third of the cuts inflicted during a decade of austerity. - Around half of this should be used to close the funding gap in social care compared with 2009/10 levels and to pay for the introduction of free personal care in England along the lines of the current Scottish model.
-The remaining amount should be used to expand free and subsidised service provision by prioritising three areas: childcare, local transport and technical training and qualifications relevant to the delivery of a Green New Deal, such as the skills required to
+The remaining amount should be used to expand free and subsidised service provision by prioritising three areas: childcare, local transport and

-- install domestic heat pumps. - Some level of public borrowing may be appropriate to fund the expansion of public services, especially in the short term.
+- technical training and qualifications relevant to the delivery of a Green New Deal, such as the skills required to install domestic heat pumps. - Some level of public borrowing may be appropriate to fund the expansion of public services, especially in the short term.
 However, in the long run, we would propose that increased spending on services is matched by increases progressive taxation, such as a combination of some of the reforms set out in appendix 1.